All Episodes

 I wonder who she might be talking about.

-I wonder who could it possibly be that she who in the last few days has sought to link Whitewater to health care?
+I wonder who could it possibly be that she, who in the last few days has sought to link whitewater to health care?

-We haven't taken that person.
+We have a tape of that person.

 You do?